 Being a housewife or stay at home mom – or as I prefer to call it, being a professional housewife – puts you in one of the most controversial professions today.
 Society’s views of us fluctuate so wildly it’s impossible to keep up.
 On one hand we are valuable members of society who are strengthening family ties.
-On the other we are old fashioned and outdated, possibly lazy, responsible for thwarting the efforts of women who work outside the home and insulting the memory of those who worked so hard to obtain equal rights for women.
+On the other we are old fashioned and outdated.
+There are those who hold us responsible for thwarting the efforts of women who work outside the home and insulting the memory of those who worked so hard to obtain equal rights for women.

-Some people might even take issue with my use of the word ‘profession’.
+Some people might even take issue with my use of the word ‘professional’.
 I have long argued that being a housewife or stay at home mom is a career in itself, and that we are professional housewives.
 I even went so far as to buy the URL ProfessionalHousewife.com over seventeen years ago (it still points to this website).
 I wrote and posted the first draft of this article on my original website around that same time.
-Sadly not much has changed in the ensuing years and the words I wrote then are still very pertinent today.
+Sadly not much has changed in the ensuing years and the words I wrote then are still very pertinent.

-I’ll say it again.
 Housewives and stay at home moms are professionals, just as much as anyone who works outside the home.
-Creative problem solving, multi-tasking, advanced project management and diplomacy are only a few of the skills these careers require.
+Creative problem solving, multi-tasking, advanced project management and diplomacy are only a few of the skills a professional housewife requires.
 On any given day we are required to be project managers, diplomats, childcare workers, nurses, psychologists, chefs, chauffeurs, interior designers, party planners, financial managers, social secretaries, electricians, repair people and change management experts, often all before lunchtime.